How to Explore Newcastle, Australia like a Local: Locals introduce their city.

 Please introduce yourself:

 I was lucky enough to have parents who preferred to travel overseas about once every 2 years as I was growing.
-I’ve always treasured these experiences and it was something I always looked forward to doing, but I wasn’t until I set out on my first overseas trip – 6 months in England – that I realized I’d been bitten by the travel bug.
-I traveled Europe during this trip, came back to Australia and finished my degree, traveled Canada and America then came back and got a masters.
-Since then I’ve done smaller trips to Fiji, back to the US, the Caribbean, and New Zealand in between working full time.
+I’ve always treasured these experiences, and it was something I always looked forward to doing, but it wasn’t until I set out on my first overseas trip – 6 months in England – that I realized the travel bug had bitten me.
+I traveled to Europe during this trip, came back to Australia and finished my degree, traveled to Canada and America, then came back and got a master’s.
+Since then, I’ve made shorter trips to Fiji, back to the US, the Caribbean, and New Zealand in between working full time.
 My spare time is spent blogging at Backstreet Nomad and planning the next trip.

 A typical dish of Newcastle:

-It’s hard to go to a restaurant or a pub without there being chicken schnitzel on the menu, though this is also true Australia-wide.
+It’s hard to go to a restaurant or a pub without chicken schnitzel on the menu, though this is also true Australia-wide.

 - If it’s hot, there are plenty of beaches to choose from.
 Some of the best in the country in my opinion.